MicrosoftDocs/semantic-kernel-docs/semantic-kernel/prompts/configure-prompts.md

 | `presence_penalty` | number	| Optional	| 0	| Number between -2.0 and 2.0.
 Positive values penalize new tokens based on whether they appear in the text so far, increasing the model's likelihood to talk about new topics. |
 | `frequency_penalty` |	number	| Optional	|0 |	Number between -2.0 and 2.0.
 Positive values penalize new tokens based on their existing frequency in the text so far, decreasing the model's likelihood to repeat the same line verbatim. |

-To learn more about the various parameters available for tuning how a function works, visit the [Azure OpenAI reference](/azure/cognitive-services/openai/reference).
+To learn more about the various parameters available for OpenAI and Azure OpenAI models, visit the [Azure OpenAI reference](/azure/cognitive-services/openai/reference).

 ### Default setting for OpenAI and Azure OpenAI
-If you do not provide completion parameters in the _config.json_ file, Semantic Kernel will use the default parameters for the OpenAI API.
+If you do not provide completion parameters, Semantic Kernel will use the default parameters for the OpenAI API.
 Learn more about the current defaults by reading the [Azure OpenAI API reference](/azure/cognitive-services/openai/reference).

 ## Take the next step
 > [!div class="nextstepaction"]